Donna... cosa si fa per te

-Donna... cosa si fa per te (Woman ... what do you do for you), is a 1976 Italian comedy film directed by Giuliano Biagetti.
+Donna... cosa si fa per te (Woman...
+The Things We Do for You), is a 1976 Italian comedy film directed by Giuliano Biagetti.

 Plot

 A rich Tuscan aristocrat allows himself to be seduced by a beautiful woman to whom he gives a ride.
 The girl tries to move him with phoney and pathetic family stories, hiding she is actually a prostitute.